Moroccan Super Cup

-The Moroccan Super Cup was a one-match football tournament that was held at the end of each season between the Moroccan League champion and the Moroccan Throne Cup champion.
+The Moroccan Super Cup was a one-match football tournament that was held at the end of each season between the Botola Pro champions and the Throne Cup winners.

 History

 This cup was initially called the Federal Cup and then later bore the name of the Youth Cup, and it was supervised by the Royal Moroccan Football Federation.
-The first edition of this cup was played in the 1958-1959 season, and it was played for four consecutive seasons, then it stopped 10 years for unknown reasons, to return again in the 1975-1974 season, and this season’s match was delayed to March of the year 1976 to be held in the city of Laayoune on the occasion of the Green March, which noticed SCC Mohammédia winning the last edition of this cup.
+The first edition of this cup was played in the 1956–57 season, and it was played for four consecutive seasons, then it stopped 10 years for unknown reasons, to return again in the 1974–75 season, and this season's match was delayed to March of the year 1976 to be held in the city of Laayoune on the occasion of the Green March, which noticed SCC Mohammédia winning the last edition of this cup.